 Every month we have a set amount of money leaving our account so we can live comfortably, usually our rent and bills.
 These can often be expensive and leave us with a smaller amount than we had hoped for.
 The good thing is, we don’t have to settle for the first number we are given, there are plenty of companies that offer the same service so it’s worth doing some shopping to find out what the cheapest price you can get is.
+Things like your cell phone provider often get overlooked.
+A Lot of people pay for data plans they don’t even scratch the surface of.
+But there are tools like this calculator from moneysavingpro.com that can help you to find a plan suited to your needs.
 This works across the board, you can find cheaper and better deals for near enough everything you subscribe to and one of the best ways to do this is by talking to someone on the phone.
 Call up your suppliers and talk with them, I live by a simple motto of if you don’t ask, you don’t get.

 The person on the other end of the phone is only doing a job and if you make sure you’re nice and polite they will have no reason not to help you, try to reduce the cost of your bills and if necessary don’t be scared to change company.
 Everyone is in competition with each other and they all want your business, use that to your advantage.
 Other ways to reduce your costs are shopping in different stores, some are cheaper than others and there’s often very little difference in the quality of the product.
 Some stores have a premium on their wares just because of their name, don’t get caught in this trap, shop somewhere cheap and cheerful and you’ll save a surprising amount of money.